 You may think I’m being overly paranoid myself here.
 But, think of all the overly paranoid engineers who design the planes you fly in.
 They allow you to safely fly over oceans in a metallic tube with wings.

 One mistake or forgotten item in a design can lead to failure.
 As a professional, public safety needs to become your number one priority.

 How to build a healthy level of paranoia:

 - Check your work: always double and triple check your work.
 Also, do the same for the work of others when you get the chance.

-- Review with a fresh mind: after you complete a design, review your work several days later with a fresh mind.
-You can always spot new mistakes this way.
+- Review with a fresh mind: after you complete a design, review your work several days later.
+You can always spot new mistakes with a fresh mind.

 - Embrace criticism: give your design work to others to review.
 No shame in allowing a separate pair of eyes to review your work to spot mistakes.
 So, kick your ego out the door and learn from others.

 - Create processes: create a process for your design work.
 Try to make it idiot-proof, so nothing falls through the cracks.

 Most engineers sit inside of an office and do their design work.
 They never leave the safety and shelter of their office.